 Van Buren is a medium-sized city located in the state of Arkansas.
 With a population of 23,081 people and six constituent neighborhoods, Van Buren is the 22nd largest community in Arkansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Van Buren is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Van Buren is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Van Buren is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Van Buren who work in office and administrative support (13.59%), sales jobs (12.99%), and teaching (8.66%).
+There are especially a lot of people living in Van Buren who work in office and administrative support (13.18%), sales jobs (12.17%), and healthcare (9.00%).

-The education level of Van Buren citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.43% of adults 25 and older in Van Buren have a college degree.
+In terms of college education, Van Buren is nearly on par with the US average for all cities of 21.84%: 18.22% of adults 25 and older in Van Buren have a bachelor's degree or advanced degree.

 The most common language spoken in Van Buren is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and Vietnamese.